ContinuousEngineeringProject/terraform-google-factory/docs/contributors/DEV_GUIDE.md

 ### Squash and rebase
 So you are happy with your development and are ready to prepare the PR.
 Before going further, let's squash and rebase your work.

-This is a bit more advanced but required to ensure a proper Git history of Continuous Engineering Factory GKE Module.
+This is a bit more advanced but required to ensure a proper Git history of The project.
 Git allows you to [rebase](https://git-scm.com/docs/git-rebase) commits.
 In other words: it allows you to rewrite the commit history.

 Let's take an example.